vlasky/node-apn-http2/README.md

 Vlad Lasky's enhancements:

-- Added support for the `apns-push-type` attribute, now required since the introduction of iOS 13.
+- Added support for the `apns-push-type` attribute, now required for iOS 13.
 - The `apns-priority` attribute value is now correctly set.

 ### v1.2.0